Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: METHOD

 Reason4Rec leverages a summarizer to distill the user's preferences and the item's positive and negative features from their historical reviews.
 It filters out noise from the reviews, captures nuanced user preferences, and enriches item features with the LLM's inherent knowledge.
 The distillation output is formatted as an aspect-preference summary, \ie concise and representative keywords that encapsulate essential user preferences and item features, providing a reasoning foundation for the subsequent reasoning process.

 $\bullet\quad$\textbf{Summarizer Instantiation.} Formally, given a historical interaction $(r_{ui}, c_{ui})$ between user $u$ and item $i$, the summarizer will generate an aspect-preference summary.
-We instantiate the summarizer by fine-tuning a QLoRA adapter~\cite{Qlora} on an LLM and the summarizer's prompt is illustrated in the following, which uses the Music dataset as an example.
+The summarizer's prompt is illustrated in the following, which uses the Music dataset~\cite{amazon_product} as an example.

 The user's preferences and the item's features are outputted as an aspect-preference summary.
 A template example is as follows: